 The Sire of Sires is a new video work by Jordan Elliot Prosser produced during his artist residency at The Robert McLaughlin Gallery.
-A loose adaption of L’Après-midi d’un faune – first a poem by Stéphane Mallarmé (1876), then a symphony by Claude Debussy (1894) and ballet by Vaslav Nijinsky (1912) – The Sire of Siresis the latest chapter in Prosser’s expanding video series mapping personal and collective histories of Oshawa.
+A loose adaption of L’Après-midi d’un faune – first a poem by Stéphane Mallarmé (1876), then a symphony by Claude Debussy (1894), and then a ballet by Vaslav Nijinsky (1912) – The Sire of Siresis the latest chapter in Prosser’s expanding video series mapping personal and collective histories of Oshawa.
 In earlier works, Prosser turned to local landmarks such as General Motors and Parkwood Estate to reflect on the city’s precarious post-industrial identity.
-In this new work, he considers another performance-driven industry that took root in Oshawa in the 20th century: Windfields Farm.
+In this new work, he considers another performance-driven business that took root in Oshawa in the 20th century: Windfields Farm.

 This exhibition is supported by the RBC Foundation’s RBC Emerging Artist Project.

 Documentation by Toni Hafkenscheid.